secretlycarl/onboarderr/README.md

 ```

 - **If you change the drives in `.env`, make sure your Docker volumes match!**
-- The site will be available at `localhost:10000`
+- The site will be available at `localhost:10000` (or your configured port)

 -->